 Q #3) What is the project about, the methodologies, the working model and what technologies do we use?

-Testers can ask about, what kind of test strategy is followed within the project?
-Are there any automation tools or plan for automation, if currently not existent?
+Testers can inquire about the test strategy followed within the project.
+Are there any existing automation tools or plans for automation?

 Q #4) What is the current stage at which this project is in?

-Usually, new entry-level testers get added to the team during test execution.
-However, this is not always a rule.
-So it helps to find out what your immediate tasks are going to be.
+Usually, new entry-level testers get added to the team during the test execution.
+However, this is not always the case.
+So it helps to figure out what your immediate tasks are going to be.

 Q #5) Who are you going to report to?

-All of these questions and the reasons why we are asking these questions are obvious.
-Hence, no need for any further elaborating.
+All of these questions and the reasons we are asking these questions are obvious.
+Hence, there is no need for any further elaboration.

 Category 2: Culture Related Questions